Capacity Building Grants

 The Community Foundation’s Capacity Building grants will support opportunities to build infrastructure for a strong and sustainable community of nonprofit organizations.
 Capacity building grants will allow nonprofits to secure the professional and timely assistance necessary to enhance organizational capacity and address important issues of organizational development and effectiveness.

 - Planning activities: e.g., organizational assessments, strategic planning, fund development, communications/marketing, or business planning.

 - Board development: may include activities such as leadership training, defining the role of the board, and strengthening governance.

 - Strategic Relationships: providing technical assistance / consultant support to help two or more organizations work through collaboration and strategic restructuring; positioning for merger or affiliation; or business planning for social enterprise

 - Internal operations: improvements to financial management, human resource or volunteer management; or facility planning.

 - Technology Improvements: IT capacity through upgrades to hardware and software, networking, websites, and staff training to optimize use of technology.

-- Eligible organizations must be a current or recent recipient of a grant through the community grants process of The Community Foundation, Jenkins Foundation, Gray Foundation, Sheltering Arms Fund, or The Medarva Foundation Fund (formerly Richmond Eye & Ear Foundation Fund).
+- Eligible organizations must be a current or recent recipient of a grant through the community grants process of The Community Foundation or Jenkins Foundation.
 Recent grantees are defined as receiving a grant within three years.